How to Make it as a Freelance Blogger- Our Top 8 Tips

 4. Know Your Limits

 When you first start to get orders for your writing services, it is very easy to get overwhelmed.
 You feel that you cannot turn people down because you need the money and you are afraid of letting someone down.
 However, if you do buckle under the pressure of requests then you will find yourself in hot water.
-Often times, when you first start, the service that you offer will be offering more for less.
+Often times, when you first start as a freelance blogger, the service that you offer will be offering more for less.
 You will find yourself putting in more hours than other freelancers on the market but for less profit.
 If you take on more jobs than you can manage then you will find yourself overwhelmed and providing a service that is not the best that you can do.

 You must know that the business that you may be missing out on will return in the future and that by refusing the job now you are not jeopardizing your future success.